fedotovrr/OpenFontWPFControls/README.md

 Rendering by paragraph in view

-Scroll value is the glyph index of the first line in the view
+Scroll value is the char index of the first line in the view

 Scroll maximum is the chars count